We believe that there is still an opportunity to mitigate against this crisis and that the Horniman has a moral and ethical imperative to act now.

 - We are a Green Flag venue and part of the Green Chain Walk, and our Gardens are regularly visited by the Lewisham Healthy Walks group.

-- We will be creating a new micro forest along the London Road border of our Gardens, thanks to a fantastic response to our fundraising appeal.
-The densely planted forest edge will be a ‘green screen’, absorbing CO2 and air pollution from traffic on the South Circular, blocking noise pollution and providing additional habitats for wildlife.
+- Our densely planted micro-forest is growing quickly and will create a ‘green screen’, absorbing CO2 and air pollution from traffic on the South Circular, blocking noise pollution and providing additional habitats for wildlife.

 We are making changes around the Gardens to plant in a more climate-aware and ecologically friendly way.